Euro 2024: Who is the referee for the Albania vs Spain Group B match?

-Three-time European Championship winner Spain will take on Italy in the Euro 2024 Group B match at the on Tuesday (June 25, 12:30 AM IST).
+Ronald Koeman’s Netherlands will take on Ralf Rangnick’s Austria in the Euro 2024 Group D match at the on Tuesday (June 25, 9:30 PM IST).

-The match will be officiated by Ukraine’s Glenn Nyberg.
-He will be joined by Mahbod Beigi, Andreas Söderqvist as the assistant referees.
+The match will be officiated by Slovakian referee Ivan Kruzliak.
+He will be joined by compatriots Branislav Hancko and Jan Pozor as the assistant referees.

 FULL LIST OF MATCH OFFICIALS FOR ALBANIA VS SPAIN